fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added a widget to allow users to reorder vehicles by post meta keys.
+This enables sorting by year, make, model, price, odometer, etc. This widget was developed as a separate plugin until being rolled in with this update.

 = 1.1.0 =
 * Added CARFAX support to the vehicle object and added three CARFAX icons to the assets directory